All about Digital Eye Strain or Computer Vision Syndrome: Introduction, Causes, Symptoms, Glasses, and Treatment.

 Eye problems caused by continuous use of computers (and other technological device’s screen) are collectively known as computer vision syndrome (CVS).

-According to the latest “Nielsen Total Audience Report“, Americans above 18 years of age spend roughly 10 hours a day watching Television, using smartphones and other electronic devices.
+According to the latest “Nielsen Total Audience Report“, Americans above 18 years of age spend roughly 10 hours a day watching Television and using smartphones and other electronic devices.

-It is estimated that 40 percent of teachers (and growing) integrate digital devices in their teaching and 97 percent of students have access to computers at home.
+It is estimated that 40 percent of teachers (and growing) integrate digital devices into their teaching and 97 percent of students have access to computers at home.

 Although some people are unaware of the effects of the screen on their eyes, most people are obvious of the unpleasant consequences of prolonged screen use on the eyes, both now and later on in life.